marifribeiro/cs50-7-survey/README.md

 ## Created with
-This application uses Python 3, HTML and styling with Bootstrap.
+This application uses Python, HTML and styling with Bootstrap.

 ## Access
 My application is available at [cs50-7-survey.herokuapp](http://cs50-7-survey.herokuapp.com/form).